SuperOfficeDocs/superoffice-docs/user-guide/en/person/in-service/find.md

 ## View search results for contacts

-Once you have got a list of contacts, you will be in a screen containing the following sections:
+Once you have a list of contacts, you will be in a screen containing the following sections:

 * **Result**: This contains all the contacts that match your search criteria.
 * **Preview**: Displays the requests linked to the contact selected under **Find contacts**.